WHAT CAUSES AUTISM?

 The March / April 2014 issue of the Harvard Review of Psychiatry kept the ball rolling with a study titled Gastrointestinal Issues in Autism Spectrum Disorder.
 The abstract of this study stated, "Gastrointestinal (GI) abnormalities are of particular interest given their reported prevalence and correlation with the severity of core autism-related behavioral abnormalities.
 This review discusses the GI pathologies seen in ASD individuals and the association of particular GI conditions with known genetic and environmental risk factors for autism.
 It further addresses how GI abnormalities can affect the neuropathological and behavioral features of ASD, as well as the development of autism-related endophenotypes such as immune dysregulation, hyperserotonemia, and metabolic dysfunction [this usually means problems with the mitochondria].
 Finally, it presents emerging evidence for a gut-brain connection in autism, wherein GI dysfunction may contribute to the pathogenesis or severity of ASD symptoms."

-Although the medical community is befuddled as to the exact mechanisms of how all this takes place; the cool thing is that there are Functional Medicine specialists (HERE is one located in Missouri) who specialize in solving the metabolic dysfunction (mitochondrial dysfunction) so common in Autism.
+Although the medical community is befuddled as to the exact mechanisms of how all this takes place; the cool thing is that there are now Functional Medicine specialists (HERE is an MD located in Missouri) who specialize in solving the metabolic dysfunction (mitochondrial dysfunction) so common in Autism.
 As for the Hyperserotonemia, I found tons of stuff on it.
 In fact, it is the single most prevalent biomarker found in ASD --- but nothing concrete about what causes it.
 Except...
 I found that it was heavily associated with taking any number of drugs --- particularly OPIOIDS, ANTIDEPRESSANTS, and a wide array of recreational drugs.
 Also important to bear in mind that something like 90% of the bodies SEROTONIN is made in the Gut.
+As a side note, the sleep "hormone" melatonin is made from serotonin, which helps explain why Autistics often have such a hard time sleeping.

 A couple months after this, the journal Folia Medica (Adaptive Maternal Immune Deviations as a Ground for Autism Spectrum Disorders Development in Children) discussed the potential for mom to pass along certain substances to her unborn baby that cause reactions that have, "consequences on the epigenetic 'tuning' of immune system of the fetus and child."
 In other words, these authors think they might know what is driving the inflammatory response(s) that in turn drive Autism.
 What are these drivers? "...specific microbial population.... environmental chemical pollutants.... features [metabolites] of the maternal metabolism."
 I need to make mention here that as per the last paragraph, these pollutants can be drugs / medications.
 But how do these substances cross the placental barrier?
 In the June 6, 2012 edition of LiveScience, Jennifer Welsh shed some light with a piece called Baby's Cells Mix and Mingle with Pregnant Mom's.